mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   +import AlertTitle from '@material-ui/core/AlertTitle';
   ```

-  You can use our [`moved-components` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#moved-components) for automatic migration.
+  You can use the [`moved-components` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#moved-components) for automatic migration.

 ### Autocomplete